 - Use the card when you rent a car to take advantage of its primary car rental coverage.

 Is the Chase Sapphire Preferred card worth it?

-If you travel frequently, the Chase Sapphire Preferred has a lot of potential value.
-The sign-up bonus alone is worth $625 in travel purchases, and rewards are easy to earn and redeem.
-If you’re looking for a great entry point into the world of travel rewards, the Sapphire Preferred may be the card for you.
+If you travel frequently, the Chase Sapphire Preferred has a lot of potential value – especially in the first year.
+Though the annual fee is not waived the first year (like with the Capital One Venture card), the introductory offer alone is worth up to $750 in travel purchases.
+Plus, rewards are easy to earn and redeem.
+If you are looking for a great entry point into the world of travel rewards, the Sapphire Preferred may be the card for you.

 Our reviews and best card recommendations are based on an objective rating process and are not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.